 We test goodwill for impairment annually in the fourth quarter or when events or changes in circumstances indicate the carrying value of this asset might exceed the current fair value.
 We test goodwill for impairment at the reporting unit level.
-During the fourth quarter of 2011, we adopted the FASB's new accounting guidance, which allows companies to assess qualitative factors such as current company performance and overall economic factors to determine if it is more-likely-than-not that the goodwill might be impaired and whether it is necessary to perform the two-step quantitative goodwill impairment test.
-In the two-step quantitative goodwill test, a company compares the carrying value of a reporting unit to its fair value.
-If the carrying value of the reporting unit exceeds the estimated fair value, the second step is performed, which compares the implied fair value of goodwill to the carrying value, to determine the amount of impairment.
+During the fourth quarter of 2011, we adopted the FASB's new accounting guidance, which allows companies to assess qualitative factors such as current company performance and overall economic factors to determine if it is more-likely-than-not that the goodwill might be impaired and whether it is necessary to perform the quantitative goodwill impairment test.
+In the quantitative goodwill test, a company compares the carrying value of a reporting unit to its fair value.
+If the carrying value of the reporting unit exceeds the estimated fair value, a second step is performed, which compares the implied fair value of goodwill to the carrying value, to determine the amount of impairment.
+In 2012, we performed the qualitative assessment on the Hub reporting unit and the quantitative test on the Mode reporting unit.
+No impairment charge was recognized based on the results of the goodwill impairment tests.